< Go back Med/Acc Blogs

 πŸ’° UBI is Not Money, Wellbeing, or Redistributed GDP

 A critical misconception about UBI is that it's simply about money distribution.
-UBI represents a fundamental shift in how society organizes economic relationships:
+UBI represents a fundamental shift in how society organizes social status around economic relationships:

 Beyond Monetary Transfer